augcog/ISAACS_Jetson/README.md

  1. Get IP address of ROS computer
  2. Enter IP addres into drone and sensors settings in world properties's inspector window in Unity
  3. Configure sensors in the same inspector window to visualize data of type Mesh
- 4. Turn on ROSBridge
+ 4. Turn on ROSBridge on ROS computer: `roslaunch rosbridge_server rosbridge_websocket`
- 5. Stream ROSBag
+ 5. Play ROSBag on ROS computer
  6. View meshes in Unity

 ## Help